Retail Sales in France

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-The consumer confidence indicator released by the National Institute of Statistics and Economic Studies (INSEE) rose from 100 points in October to 102 points in November, beating market expectations of an increase to 101 points.
+The consumer confidence indicator produced by the National Institute of Statistics and Economic Studies (INSEE) dropped from 104 points in January to 100 points in February, undershooting market expectations of a softer drop to 103 points.